-In an effort to recruit, retain, and reactivate duck hunters in South Dakota hunters will be given the option to choose between a traditional (6 duck) daily bag limit with all applicable species and sex restrictions, or a Three-Duck (any species or sex) daily bag limit.
+In an effort to recruit, retain, and reactivate duck hunters in South Dakota hunters will be given the option to choose between a Traditional (6 duck) daily bag limit with all applicable species and sex restrictions, or a Three-Duck (3 ducks of any species or sex) daily bag limit.
 Hunters will make this choice when they purchase their State Migratory Bird Certificate.